By Lawrence “Buddy” Martin

 Oddly enough, even from childhood I had always felt a call to the gospel ministry.
 I guess it began when my mom would kneel beside my bed with me, in those moments of prayer.

-In November of 1964, I responded to the call of God.
-In 1965, we moved from Colorado, back to Louisiana.
+In 1964, I answered the call of God.
+Then in 1965, we moved from Colorado, back to Louisiana.

 The Moment that Set the Stage